ValYouW/PhotoImp/README.md

 # PhotoImp
 A simple tool for easily importing photos from your camera/phone to the computer.
-Inspired by Breeze Systems - DownloaderPro, written in electron.js and Angular.
+Inspired by Breeze Systems - DownloaderPro, written in electron.js and React.

 ![Main screen](assets/MainScreen.png)